Asking questions is the first way to begin change.Kubra Sait

 Modern slavery is a complex problem, but transparency is key to begin tackling it.
 To eliminate modern slavery in fashion, we need to shine a light on supply chains.
 We need to ask – who made my clothes?

 When Good On You rates brands, we look at their public statements to see if they are addressing issues around workers rights, empowerment and safety.
-You can also contact brands directly using our mobile app.
+You can also contact brands directly using our app.
 The more people asking the right questions, the more things can change for the people who make our clothes around the world.